egrosdou01/blog.grosdouli.dev/blog/2024-10-27-k8s-troubleshooting-insights/k8s-troubleshooting-insights-coredns.md

 If you have any questions, feel free to get in touch!
 You can use the `Discussions` option found [here](https://github.com/egrosdou01/blog.grosdouli.dev/discussions) or reach out to me on any of the social media platforms provided. 😊

 We look forward to hearing from you!

-## Conclusions

-Is it DNS at the end?
-This is something you will have to find out!
-Hopefully, the post gave you some ideas to troubleshoot with confidence DNS issues in a Kubernetes environment.

-It's a wrap for this post! 🎉 Thanks for reading!
-Stay tuned for more exciting updates!